A while back, I published an article entitled “A Facebook Advertising Strategy For Ecommerce Stores That Really Works”.

 For example, I created separate “custom audiences” in Facebook according to what type of product a customer looked at on our site.

-Note: Creating a Facebook “custom audience” is simply a way to group and to segment the different people that visit your website.
+Note: Creating a Facebook “custom audience” is simply a way to group and to segment different people that visit your website.

-In the example above, I have 4 separate custom audiences.
+In the example above, I made 4 separate custom audiences.
 One audience consists of people who looked at pillowcase products on our site.
 Another audience shopped for handkerchiefs.
 Another group was for people who looked at our napkins.
 You get the idea…

 And for each of these groups, I showed them a completely different Facebook advertisement.

 For example, people that shopped for pillowcases were shown this ad.